LunaSare/spring2023-data-science/computer-setup.md

 title: Computer Setup
 ---

-***WIS 6934 students will need their own laptops set up with SQL by the start of classes, R by week 3, and Git by week 8.***

 ### R

 Download and install the [R base system](http://cran.rstudio.com/).
-I recommend you use the [R studio](http://www.rstudio.com/products/rstudio/download/) to work with the base system.
+We recommend you use the [R studio](http://www.rstudio.com/products/rstudio/download/) to work with the base system.

 ### Git